-Staff completed two surveys in 2021, being the Culture Survey for Catholic Schools Broken Bay and the Tell Them From Me (TTFM) survey.
+Staff completed the Tell Them From Me (TTFM) survey in 2022.
 Staff also contributed in collaboratively reviewing school processes to maximise learning time and professional learning opportunities.

 Through survey results teachers communicated high levels of satisfaction in the following areas: